Frequently Asked Questions

 Is VDC a safe space for LGBTQIA+, POC, etc.?

 Absolutely yes!
 Diversity and inclusion are incredibly important to us.
 We have a variety of staff and students(and their families) who are in these communities.
-We do not tolerate hatred towards them or others.
+We do not tolerate hatred or discrimination towards them or others.

 If you cannot respect your fellow classmates and instructors(this includes using correct pronouns and chosen names), you will be asked to leave and forfeit your class pass.